 - By offering programs for under-represented students and encouraging best practices in education, we promote retention and success in math and science.
 Undergraduate programs include STEM Mentors (providing students with science communications training), Undergraduate Sustainability and STEM Scholars (providing a diverse student cohort with scholarships, mentoring, and research opportunities), and a summer science bridge course (assisting incoming undergraduate minority, women, and refugee students with the transition to university life).

 Successes and Impacts

-The CSME's greatest successes have been in the Master of Science for Secondary School Teachers (MSSST) and Math for America (MfA) programs.
-MSSST is a two-year degree for in-service secondary school teachers, while MfA is a five-year program awarding a Master's degree and teaching licensure to pre-service teachers.
-MSSST has graduated 47 students since the CSME began in 2009.
-Since the MfA program is five years in duration and began in 2010, no students have graduated yet.
-However, there are currently 34 enrolled MfA students who are student-teaching in Utah.
-Students enrolled in MSSST and MfA teach in a variety of schools, from charter schools to high-need Title 1 public schools.
-These programs are grounded in research and pedagogy and generate high-quality math and science teachers for Utah.
+Among CSME's greatest successes is the Master of Science for Secondary School Teachers (MSSST) program.
+MSSST is a two-year degree for in-service secondary school teachers and has graduated over 60 students since the CSME began in 2009.
+MSSST students and graduates teach in a variety of schools, from charter schools to high-need Title 1 public schools.